Z323323/Group-theory-elements/README.md

 And for $\phi(p)$ where $p$ is a prime number we would get [ since $\phi(p) = p - 1$ ]:

 $generators = \phi(p - 1)$

-There are many other things to get into consideration.
-Actually I don't even think this is a real proof, but I don't think that [ https://crypto.stanford.edu/pbc/notes/numbertheory/gen.html ] is a real proof either.
-After some really bad times fighting with this theorem, I think that $generators = \phi(\phi(n))$ is just a property of numbers which should not be proved.
-Also, the number of $nonGenerators$ which I used along the 'proof' is not the correct one, since it's calculated factor by factor ;).
-Math over a certain point should be taken for what it is, rules.
-I'm not going to accept rules without a meaning, but you know, perhaps I'm going to accept god's rules.

 </p>

 ## Some prompts